 2. Cash in on credit card cell phone protection

 Credit cards and cell phone protection aren't usually two things people think of together, but, credit card cell phone protection is a real thing and there are a few non-rewards, no-annual fee credit cards out there that offer this benefit.

 Considering that deductibles for phone provider insurance plans can run as high as $200 and require premiums that in many cases are more than $10 per month (that's more than $120 per year!), a no-annual-fee credit card could make great financial sense if it offers cell phone protection, even if you're only using it to pay your cell phone bill.

-Take the Wells Fargo Platinum card, for example.
-Use this no-annual-fee card to pay your monthly cell phone bill and get up to $600 protection on your cell phone (subject to $25 deductible) against covered damage or theft.
-This card has an added benefit: easy access to your FICO® Credit Score with Wells Fargo Online®.
-See Rates and Fees
+Take the Chase Freedom Flex℠, for example.
+Use this no-annual-fee card to pay your monthly cell phone bill and get up to $800 protection on your cell phone (subject to terms and a deductible) against covered damage or theft.

 The Truly Simple® Credit Card from Fifth Third Bank is another good no-annual-fee credit card offering cell phone protection.
 Pay your monthly cell phone bill with this card and your phone, as well as the first two additional phones listed on your billing statement, are protected for up to $200 per claim (up to $400 in claims a year) for a $50 deductible.
 Please note: Fifth Third Bank is a regional institution that serves customers in Ohio, Kentucky, Indiana, Michigan, Illinois, Florida, Tennessee, Georgia and North Carolina.
 Readers residing outside that region are not eligible for Fifth Third credit card offers.